-T 7ou are grappling with age-old questions: have enabled Niagara to deploy innovations such What should my supply chain look like ▲ in the future?
+Vou are grappling with age-old questions: What should my supply chain look like in the future?
 What new innovation can I apply to lower costs, increase service levels, and disrupt competitors?

 Then it hits you-that new technology you read about recently is the answer.
 Applied to your supply chain, it will not only reap millions in savings, but your supply chain team will immediately move out of the corporate basement it currently occupies and climb the management ladder of success.
 Adoring senior executives from across the organization will want to emulate you by applying the new technology to innovate within their function.